 The Center hosts visitors several times throughout the fall and spring semesters.
-Kathy Ayers, our Center’s Outreach Coordinator, accompanies visitors to local schools; however, educators can also inquire about bringing students to a talk at the University of Pittsburgh or engaging in a talk via remote connection.
+The Center’s Outreach Coordinator accompanies visitors to local schools; however, educators can also inquire about bringing students to a talk at the University of Pittsburgh or engaging in a talk via video conference.
 Grants are available to assist educators in transportation to and from the University of Pittsburgh for Europe-related speaking engagements and events.

 2015-2016 School Visits:

 - Dr. Panayotis Tsakonas, a professor of International Relations, Security Studies and Foreign Policy Analysis at the Department of Mediterranean Studies, University of the Aegean in Rhodes, Greece visited Ms. Mina Levenson’s classroom at Allderdice High School for a talk on, “The Migration Crisis in Europe: Perspectives and Strategies of the EU and Southern European States.”

 - A group of speakers from the University of Pittsburgh (listed below) visited Mr. Josh Baringer’s classroom at Trinity High School to discuss economics and business in contemporary Germany.
 The entire visit was presented in German.